MoeySeanJean/techjam2025/README.md

 flagged -> Precision: 0.0507, Recall: 0.8519, F1: 0.0956, Support: 81
 ```
 This dataset contains 81 flagged reviews.
 Same reason as above, but due to higher number of flagged reviews, accuracy is lower.
 However, as discussed above, this is acceptable.

+### Reasonings

+To push our model to its limits, we deliberately scraped Google Reviews from a wide range of Singapore locations, using keywords such as hawker centre, food court, coffee shope, bar, nightclub, karaoke, etc.

+This diverse dataset naturally intorudced noise like slang, short forms, irrelevant rants, and inconsistent review styles.
+By testing under these challenging conditions, we wanted to evaluate how well our model handles the messiness of real-world reviews.

+Despite the complexity, our model achieved over ~65% accuracy and ~77% F1.
+It shows very high precision (97%) for clean reviews, ensuring trustworthy recommendations, but tends to over-flag reviews, trading precision for flagged reviews in favor of higher recall.
+This highlights both robustness in filtering spam and the challenge of imbalanced data.

 ### Limitations